mgoldsmith1/Look-Assembly-Language/README.md

     hi    look     x     ; Locates the contents of x from memory containing the address of the symbol 'hi'.
 Returns the symbol location. pack     x     ; Loads the contents of x into a temporary memory allocator hey   acc      y     ; Stores the location of 'hey' into the symbol table, during compilation the memory address of y is appended to
-                         ; the location of hey on the symbol table and is loaded into the accumulator during run time. write    x
+                         ; the location of 'hey' on the symbol table and is loaded into the accumulator during run time. write    x
           bp       hi
     ^     ?        x     ; Prints the first value of x.
 Not yet implemented.